 Therefore, these ideas come from none other than the human brain.
 Machines don’t sit and think about the new challenges to face or new projects to work on.
 Humans instruct them and they follow.
 That’s how intelligent, smarter chatbots are trained to become smarter.
 With features such as Contextual Conversations, Voice Support, NLP integrations, etc., it is now easier to build smarter chatbots.
 That’s how they are able to follow very specific instructions as per the customer or user needs.
 Although, Apple did not create it’s Virtual Voice Assistant – Siri – but it did contribute towards its major developments that have made Siri what it stands for today.

-Will smarter chatbots interfere and play with human data?
+Will smarter chatbots interfere with human data?

 Apple Co-Founders Steve Jobs and Steve Wozniak have always wanted the internet to be free, equal and unbiased.
 Being a consumer, wouldn’t you want to control your choices and the things that you buy rather than have an external display ads and influence your decisions?
 Therefore with Apple, Steve Jobs ensured that customer data is safe and not up for sale.
 They have devised a technology in the iPhone such that is asks for user permission before going ahead and recovering user data without a fair cautionary message.